WordPress database error: [Disk full (/tmp/#sql_199273_7.MAI); waiting for someone to free some space... (errno: 28 "No space left on device")]

 During your stay, the daily life of your host continues.
 They need to drop their child to school, go to work, and many other things they have to do.
 Give them personal space and be self-sufficient.

 You can ask them for suggestions on what you can do around the city but do most things independently.
-Although you can invite your host to join you with your adventure, do not assume that they will.
+Although you can invite your host to join you in your adventure, do not assume they will.

 You are on vacation, but they are not.
-So, let your host know your plans and when you will get back at the end of the day.
+So, let your host know your plans and when you will return at the day's end.

-If you are a kitchen genius, prepare them your signature dish (but wash the dishes afterward).
-But, if you are a bit shy with your skills, you can ask your hosts of which restaurant they would love to eat and treat them a nice meal.
+If you are a kitchen genius, prepare your signature dish (but wash the dishes afterward).
+But, if you are a bit shy with your skills, you can ask your hosts which restaurant they would love to eat and treat them to a nice meal.

-Once you are out for dinner, it is time to catch up with them, considering they might be busy during the day, or this could be the only chance you have.
+Once you are out for dinner, it is time to catch up with them, considering they might be busy during the day, or this could be your only chance.

 Bring your toiletries

-Do not assume that you can use any of your host’s toiletries.
-These are personal items, and they might feel awkward to lend it.
+Do not assume that you can use any of your host's toiletries.
+These are personal items, and they might feel awkward to lend them.

-If you forgot to bring a toothpaste or soap with you, inquire about where you can buy a new one.
-Although they will most likely offer theirs, it is best to take the initiative first.
+If you forgot to bring toothpaste or soap, inquire where you can buy a new one.
+Although they will likely offer theirs, it is best to take the initiative first.

 Clean out the bed and the dirty towel you used

-Triple check the bathroom and bedroom for your belongings, strip the bedsheets, pillowcase, and towels you have used during your stay.
+Triple-check the bathroom and bedroom for your belongings, and strip the bedsheets, pillowcases, and towels you have used during your stay.

-Put them in a pile or laundry bag, make them ready for dry cleaning.
-Some hosts might say it’s unnecessary but, they are just shy and polite.
+Put them in a pile or laundry bag and prepare them for dry cleaning.
+Some hosts might say it's unnecessary, but they are shy and polite.
 Go a little extra on this.
-Spend an extra hour before you depart to helping them clean.
+Spend an extra hour before you depart to help them clean.

 It is possible that during your stay with the host, you have known what they like or need.
 Make use of the information to buy a parting gift.

-Show your gratitude and decency by giving them a parting gift and thank-you note.
+Show gratitude and decency by giving them a parting gift and thank-you note.

-Let the hosts know how you have appreciated their hospitality and efforts.
-They did not have to host you, or they could have turned down and made some excuses.
+Let the hosts know how much you appreciate their hospitality and efforts.
+They did not have to host you or could have turned you down and made some excuses.
 But, they opened their homes to you and made you feel at home.

-Thus, a quick note and a parting gift are enough to let them know how grateful you are.
+Thus, a quick note and a parting gift will let them know how grateful you are.

 Also Read: Adorn Your House with Experienced Restoration Contractors